Baseform/Baseform-Epanet-Java-Library/README.txt

 RELEASE HISTORY
 ///////

+2012-11-29
+Added leniency for a few inp sections, loading more files now [thanks for your input & models, Mark Morley].

 2012-11-27
 Better handling of files modified by Epanet's Toolkit [thanks for your input, Antonio del Olmo García].
 Workarounds for Java 7 specifics.